-What drone pilots see while they are flying, are low latency analog video from FPV cameras.
-To choose the best FPV camera for your multirotors, there are a few things to consider which we will discuss in this post.
+Dedicated FPV cameras provides low latency real-time video to the drone pilots when they are flying.
+To choose the best FPV camera for racing drones and multirotors in general, there are a few things to consider which we will discuss in this tutorial.

 - CCD and CMOS

 - Lens Sizes

 - Can I use HD Camera as FPV Camera?

 FPV Camera Size and Weight